NigelFinegan5p/project-1/README.md

 ***Manual Testing***

- 1. All links on Navigation lead to their correct HTML pages with out error.
+ 1. All links on Navigation lead to their correct HTML pages without error.
 PASS
  2. Footer social media links all lead to their respective social media sites.
 PASS
  3. Newsletter form submits when all criteria is filled correctly.
 PASS
  4. User prevented from submitting newletter form without correct elements.
 PASS